Key Takeaways

 Fortunately, most people can improve their blood sugar control through diet and lifestyle changes.

-They prioritized unprocessed carbohydrates and opted for fiber-rich choices.
+Specifically, they prioritized unprocessed carbohydrates and opted for fiber-rich choices more often (whole-grain bread over white).

-Fiber slows down how quickly a food is digested, so the glycemic impact on your blood sugar levels is delayed.
+Fiber is a key player in blood sugar control because it slows down how quickly food is digested, delaying its impact on your blood sugar levels.

-Unprocessed foods are also lower in refined sugars and higher in essential vitamins and minerals that both mom and baby need to thrive.4
+Unprocessed foods may be lower in refined sugars and higher in essential vitamins and minerals that both mom and baby need to thrive.4

 Examples of high-quality carbohydrates include: